elemel/fungeoneer/docs/chapters/11/geomancer.md

 ```
 {% endraw %}

-You leave the example dungeon after 74 steps.
+You leave the example dungeon after 74 ticks.